Fernandobo21/PCF-Controls/README.md

 ## How to configurate it
 1. Add the control to the desided field to show the data.
 2. The parameters of the control are explained below.
+## Input Parameters
+- Field --> It's the D365 form field were we will put the control.
+(Required)
+- Master Key --> Here goes your Key of your CosmosDB, you will only need a key for read only.
+(Required)
+- End Point --> Here goes the Url of your CosmosDB.
+(Required)
+- Data Base --> Here goes the literal Data Base of your CosmosDB.
+(Required)
+- Container --> Here goes the literal container name of your CosmosDB data base.
+(Required).
+- Partition Type --> Here goes the partition type key of your CosmosDB.
+(Required).
+- Query --> Here goes the Query to fetch the data.
+(Required)